LorePep/blog/content/post/mot.md

 $$\hat{S}_{1:t} = \text{argmax}_{{S_{1:t}}} P(S_{1:t}| O_{1:t})$$

-Usually this can be solved either with a probabilistic approach or with an optimization approach.
-The former usually works online (more on this later) the latter is usually more suited for offline tracking, since you want to optimize and find the global optimum on the whole frame sequence.
-This approach is also known as non causal, since you are using the future and the past observations at the same time.
+Usually, this can be solved either with a probabilistic approach or with an optimization approach.
+The former usually works online (more on this later) the latter is usually more suited for offline tracking since you want to optimize and find the global optimum on the whole frame sequence.
+This approach is also known as non-causal since you are using the future and past observations at the same time.

 ## Probabilistic approach
-Usually to solve the problem with a probabilistic approach you can adopt a two-step iterative process:
+Usually, to solve the problem with a probabilistic approach you can adopt a two-step iterative process:

-1) you predict the state at the nexst step without using the observations (**predict**)
+1) you predict the state at the next step without using the observations (**predict**)
 2) you correct your prediction with the observations (**update**).

 To perform the predict step you need some dynamic model that you can use to compute predictions.
 To perform the update step you need some measurement/observation model that ties the observations back to the state so that you can perform the correction.